ankitgtron/MagzineStore/README.md

 ---

 ### **Workflow Overview**
-The MyLibrary application allows users to add, edit, view, and delete books and authors.
+The MagzineStore application allows users to add, edit, view, and delete books and authors.
 It includes a simple, professional design and is connected to a MongoDB database for dynamic data handling.
 The project workflow incorporates backend development, database integration, and frontend styling.

 ---